-Due to COVID-19, the 2020 survey and events have been postponed to 2021.
 The Civic 50 Orange County is an initiative of Points of Light in partnership with OneOC, designed to recognize and celebrate the 50 most community-minded companies in Orange County.

 The Civic 50 Orange County sets the standard for civic engagement and creates a roadmap for companies committed to using their time, talent and resources to drive social impact in their company and community.

 As the local affiliate of Points of Light Network who established the national Civic 50 program, OneOC was the first organization in the country to take this out into a local community in 2017.
-We are in the process, along with Points of Light, in making enhancements to our local program that will create greater opportunities in recognizing local companies, increase honoree celebration and year-round learning opportunities.

-- The new survey features enhancements that have simplified the process and reduced administrative time to complete and can be taken at any time.
+The survey features new enhancements that have simplified the process and reduced administrative time to complete and can be taken at any time.

 The Civic 50 Orange County companies are evaluated based upon the following four dimensions of their community engagement:

 Investment: How extensively and strategically the company applies its resources to community engagement in Orange County, including employee time and skills, cash, in-kind giving and public leadership.

 Integration: How a company’s Orange County community engagement program supports business interests and integrates into business functions, or how it “does well by doing good.”

 Institutionalization: How the company supports community engagement in Orange County through its organizational policies, systems, and incentives.